-The member contributors that are or have been greater than 10% of our total operating revenue as well as their contribution percentages for the last three years are listed in the table on the right.
-Revenues from non-members accounted for 0.9%, 0.9%, and 0.7% of our total operating revenues for 2017, 2016, and 2015, respectively.
+Members with contributions that are greater than or equal to 10% of our total operating revenue as well as their contribution percentages for the last three years are listed in the table on the right.
+Revenues from non-members accounted for 0.9% of our total operating revenues for all years: 2018, 2017, and 2016.